NickyROV/BabyROV_2025/README.md

 Programming : None as there ain't MCU
 Manipulator : Electromagnet to lift Ferric object
 Vision : Underwater camera in 15m stretch
-Tether : CAT 5 cable
+Tether : CAT 5 cable in 15m stretch
 Mission 1 : Maneuverability - Move and Settle ROV on Landing Pad
 Mission 2 : Time racing - Dogfight
 Mission 3 : Catch and delivery Ferric object by electromagnet